Skip to Main Content

 Successful Payout

-Once the surplus funds are disbursed to you — the rightful owner — we receive our contingency fee as agreed.
-You receive the funds you're owed.
-Our success is only realized when yours is.
+Once the surplus funds are disbursed to you — the rightful owner — we receive our contingency recovery fee as agreed.
+You receive the balance of the funds you're owed.
+Our recovery fee is earned only at this moment.
+Note: any document preparation fees paid at engagement are separate and are not deducted from the recovery.

-What sets Meridian Surplus Solutions apart is our deep partnership with a curated network of licensed Florida attorneys who specialize exclusively in surplus funds and property law.
-Their involvement transforms every case into a streamlined, legally sound process.
+What sets Meridian Surplus Solutions apart is our deep partnership with a curated network of licensed attorneys who specialize in surplus funds and property law.
+Their involvement transforms every case into a streamlined, legally sound process — and ensures we remain within the boundaries of document preparation and recovery coordination, never crossing into the practice of law.

 High Success Rate